JosefNemec/Playnite/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+**Integration issues**
+If an issue is related to library integrations, use separate [extensions repository](https://github.com/JosefNemec/PlayniteExtensions) to file a report.

 **Check for existing issue**
 Please use issue search in the repository if the bug is something really obvious there's a high change it was already reported.